EgosOwn/gosmartkeyboard/Client.md

 ## Sending keys from stdin

-We read keys from stdin and send them to the server until we get EOF
+We read keys from stdin and send them to the server until we get EOF.

+We specify xdotool if the key is not a QWERTY key or if KEYBOARD_ALWAYS_XDOTOOL is set to true.

 ``` go